robotframework/robotframework/doc/releasenotes/rf-3.2rc1.rst

    pip install robotframework==3.2rc1

 to install exactly this version.

 Alternatively you can download the source distribution from PyPI_ and install it manually.
+If you are interested to test the standalone jar distribution, you can find it from the `GitHub release page`_.
 For more details and other installation approaches, see the `installation instructions`_.

 Robot Framework 3.2 rc 1 was released on Friday April 3, 2020.
 Barring any